Ryuker/webtube/notes/webtube-notes.md

 - in the 'You' section mapped over playlist data to display the playlist buttons
   - added `sidebar.ts` to the data folder with the mock data

+## Supporting image in LargeSidebarItem
+- changed Icon to `IconOrImgUrl`, type can be either `ElementType` or `string`
+- added ternary to display an image when it's a string and else render the Icon
+- populated subscriptions using mock subscriptions data